-Any of the below documents can be used to verify U.S. citizenship or legal status:
+Forms of documentation commonly used to verify U.S. citizenship or legal status:

 - U.S. passport or passport card - Certificate of Naturalization (N-550/N-570) - Certificate of U.S. Citizenship (N-560/N-561) - State-enhanced driver's license (available in Michigan, New York, Vermont, and Washington) - Documented evidence issued by a federally recognized Indian tribe that includes the consumer's name and the name of the federally recognized Indian tribe that issued the document, and shows the consumer's membership, enrollment, or affiliation with the tribe.
-Documents that can be provided include: - o A tribal enrollment card - A Certificate of Degree of Indian Blood - A tribal census document - o Documents on tribal letterhead signed by a tribal official - Copy of the front and back of a resident alien card - Copy of another form of documentation showing legal status
+Documents that can be provided include: - o A tribal enrollment card - o A Certificate of Degree of Indian Blood - A tribal census document - Documents on tribal letterhead signed by a tribal official - U.S. birth certificate - Copy of the front and back of a resident alien card - Copy of another form of documentation showing legal status